divanvisagie/NARF/README.md

 Narf is a basic framework for creating an API with node , it currently supports both GET and POST

+The idea with NARF is that all you have to do for GET and POST is put the functions you want exposed in a particular object and everything else will be handled for you.

 Narf runs on the default port 8080, this can be changed in config.json

 ## Usage